okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 **Learning outcomes**

-Configure an external Identity Provider so that your users can quickly sign up or sign in to your application using their social Identity Provider account.
+Configure an external Identity Provider so that your users can quickly sign up or sign in to your application using their Identity Provider account.

 **What you need**

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * An application that you want to add authentication to.
 You can [create a new app integration using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard) or use an existing one.
-* An account <StackSnippet snippet="idpaccount" inline />.
+* An account <StackSnippet snippet="idpaccount" inline />

 ---